REBT - Rational Emotive Behavioural Therapy

 Key features of the REBT:

 REBT is based on the ABCD technique, named after the four stages that it involves:

 - Action (for example, you crash your car)

-- Belief (You believe that you are a rubbish driver)
+- Belief (this leads you to believe that you are a bad driver)

 - Consequence (you stop driving because you fear you will have another accident)

 - Dispute (the counsellor disputes that you are a bad driver, and points out that most people have at least one accident in their driving career).

 The goal of REBT therapy ABCD model is to help clients replace irrational thinking with rational thinking.